btlghrants/kanban-homework/README.md

   - Moving over to using MUI instead!
     - works with react-hooks-form & zod too: https://www.youtube.com/watch?v=7anLE_RoDwU

-- React Context API or Redux Toolkit (RTK)
+- ✅ React Context API or Redux Toolkit (RTK)
   - Using "BoardContext" to propagate API-data (i.e. "tasks") throughout client-side component hierarchies _without_ having to resort to prop drilling

-- Use a mock backend (use whatever is easiest) with the following endpoints to interact with cards:
+- ⚠️ -Use a mock backend (use whatever is easiest) with the following endpoints to interact with cards:
-  - GET /tasks – Get all tasks.
+  - ✅ GET /tasks – Get all tasks.
-  - POST /tasks – Add a task.
+  - [ ] POST /tasks – Add a task.
-  - PUT /tasks/:id – Update a task.
+  - [ ] PUT /tasks/:id – Update a task.
-  - DELETE /tasks/:id – Delete a task.
+  - [ ] DELETE /tasks/:id – Delete a task.

-  - \* I'm just using Next.js's API Routes to serve these since it's built-in / easy
+  - \* I'm using Next.js's API Routes to serve these since it's built-in / easy

-- Bonus Points:
+- ⚠️ Bonus Points:
-  - Create container builds for the frontend and backend
+  - [ ] Create container builds for the frontend and backend
     - https://nextjs.org/docs/pages/api-reference/config/next-config-js/output#automatically-copying-traced-files
       (have to copy some files to make an "optimized" docker container!)
     - these should both _technically_ be servable from the same Next.js app, just using separate instantiations (i.e. containers / pods)
-  - Create a deployment for a generic K8s cluster (Kind or Docker Desktop for example)
+  - [ ] Create a deployment for a generic K8s cluster (Kind or Docker Desktop for example)
+    - planning to use K3d!

-- Publish code to GitHub
+- ✅ Publish code to GitHub

 &nbsp;